ft-interactive/visual-vocabulary/README.md

 ## Licence

-This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).
+This software is published by the Financial Times under the [MIT licence](https://opensource.org/licenses/MIT).

-Please note the MIT licence includes only the software, and does not cover any FT content made available using the software, which is copyright &copy; The Financial Times Limited, all rights reserved.
-For more information about re-publishing FT content, please contact our [syndication department](http://syndication.ft.com/).
+Please note the MIT licence only covers the software, and does not cover any FT content or branding incorporated into the software or made available using the software.
+FT content is copyright © The Financial Times Limited, and FT and 'Financial Times' are trademarks of The Financial Times Limited, all rights reserved.
+For more information about republishing FT content, please contact our [republishing department](https://ft.com/republishing).